Integral Artin motives I: Smooth objects and the ordinary t-structure: Introduction

 To prove this result, we first study the case of smooth Artin motives and of torsion motives.
 We show that the inclusion functors and

 are t-exact when the left hand sides are endowed with their ordinary t-structures and the right hand side is endowed with the ordinary homotopy t-structure (see \Cref{smooth Artin ordinary V1,ordinary homotopy torsion}).
-We then show a t-exactness result about the pullback functor (see \Cref{f^* ordinary}) and finally, we prove the theorem by stratifying any constructible motive by smooth Artin motives.
+To finish the proof, we show that the pullback functors are t-exact (see \Cref{f^* ordinary}) and conclude by stratifying any constructible motive by smooth Artin motives.